-Further, regulations may change, and any additional regulation could limit or restrict our ability to use any of our technologies, which could harm our business.
-We could also be subject to new international, federal, state or local regulations that could affect our research and development programs and harm our business in unforeseen ways.
-If this happens, we may have to incur significant costs to comply with such laws and regulations, which will harm our results of operations.
+Furthermore, as a general matter, regulations may change, and any additional regulation could limit or restrict our ability to use any of our technologies, which could harm our business and prospects for growth.
+We could also be subject to new international, federal, state, or local regulations that could affect our research and development programs and harm our business in unforeseen ways.
+If this happens, we may have to incur significant costs to comply with such laws and regulations, which will harm our results of operations for an unknown period of time.
+Compliance obligations under the various domestic and foreign regulations are oftentimes complex and onerous, which contributes to a risk that we could be found to be not compliant with particular requirements.
+The risk of being found in violation of applicable domestic and foreign regulations, as a consequence of public law-based adjudicatory or other processes (such as administrative law hearings), is further increased by the fact that many of them have not been comprehensively interpreted by regulatory agencies or judicial authorities, particularly with respect to new and emerging technologies, and regulatory provisions are typically open to various interpretations and possible juridical doctrines in certain jurisdictions that imbue greater authority to interpret the law to regulatory authorities under certain conditions or standards.